Kent Connect to Support

 These are:

-• the person cannot be considered for detention under the Mental Health Act
+• they are not being detained under the Mental Health Act

-• there is no valid advance decision to refuse treatment or support that would conflict with any DoLS authorisation.
+• there is no valid advance decision that would conflict with the care plan

-Family, friends and relevant professionals will be consulted as part of the assessment process and an authorisation will only be granted if it is necessary, unavoidable and in the best interests of the individual being assessed.
+Family, friends, and professionals will be consulted.
+The authorisation will only be granted if it is necessary, unavoidable, and in the person’s best interests.